EMVPack/core/website/templates/pages/documentation/add_release.md

 # Add new release

 Last time, we created a Blog package with an implementation type, but we completely forgot about tests.
-This package is clearly lacking functionality; the contract is meaningless from a real-world perspective.
+This package is clearly lacking functionality, the contract is meaningless from a real-world perspective.

 Let's add new methods:
 - addPostWithTags(),